shutingrz/bind9/doc/arm/reference.rst

 ``clients-per-query``; \ ``max-clients-per-query``
-   These set the initial value (minimum) and maximum number of recursive simultaneous clients for any given query (<qname,qtype,qclass>) that the server will accept before dropping additional clients. ``named`` will attempt to self tune this value and changes will be logged.
+   These set the initial value (minimum) and maximum number of recursive simultaneous clients for any given query (<qname,qtype,qclass>) that the server accepts before dropping additional clients. ``named`` attempts to self-tune this value and changes are logged.
 The default values are 10 and 100.

    This value should reflect how many queries come in for a given name in the time it takes to resolve that name.
-If the number of queries exceed this value, ``named`` will assume that it is dealing with a non-responsive zone and will drop additional queries.
-If it gets a response after dropping queries, it will raise the estimate.
-The estimate will then be lowered in 20 minutes if it has remained unchanged.
+If the number of queries exceeds this value, ``named`` assumes that it is dealing with a non-responsive zone and drops additional queries.
+If it gets a response after dropping queries, it raises the estimate.
+The estimate is then lowered in 20 minutes if it has remained unchanged.

-   If ``clients-per-query`` is set to zero, then there is no limit on the number of clients per query and no queries will be dropped.
+   If ``clients-per-query`` is set to zero, there is no limit on the number of clients per query and no queries are dropped.

-   If ``max-clients-per-query`` is set to zero, then there is no upper bound other than imposed by ``recursive-clients``.
+   If ``max-clients-per-query`` is set to zero, there is no upper bound other than that imposed by ``recursive-clients``.

 ``fetches-per-zone``
-   The maximum number of simultaneous iterative queries to any one domain that the server will permit before blocking new queries for data in or beneath that zone.
+   This sets the maximum number of simultaneous iterative queries to any one domain that the server permits before blocking new queries for data in or beneath that zone.
 This value should reflect how many fetches would normally be sent to any one zone in the time it would take to resolve them.
 It should be smaller than ``recursive-clients``.

-   When many clients simultaneously query for the same name and type, the clients will all be attached to the same fetch, up to the ``max-clients-per-query`` limit, and only one iterative query will be sent.
-However, when clients are simultaneously querying for *different* names or types, multiple queries will be sent and ``max-clients-per-query`` is not effective as a limit.
+   When many clients simultaneously query for the same name and type, the clients are all attached to the same fetch, up to the ``max-clients-per-query`` limit, and only one iterative query is sent.
+However, when clients are simultaneously querying for *different* names or types, multiple queries are sent and ``max-clients-per-query`` is not effective as a limit.

-   Optionally, this value may be followed by the keyword ``drop`` or ``fail``, indicating whether queries which exceed the fetch quota for a zone will be dropped with no response, or answered with SERVFAIL.
+   Optionally, this value may be followed by the keyword ``drop`` or ``fail``, indicating whether queries which exceed the fetch quota for a zone are dropped with no response, or answered with SERVFAIL.
    The default is ``drop``.

-   If ``fetches-per-zone`` is set to zero, then there is no limit on the number of fetches per query and no queries will be dropped.
+   If ``fetches-per-zone`` is set to zero, then there is no limit on the number of fetches per query and no queries are dropped.
 The default is zero.

    The current list of active fetches can be dumped by running